BurnP3/BurnP3Plus/linux_tutorial.md

 # Copy the GDAL helper files into the SyncroSim folder
 cp $HOME/miniconda3/envs/gdal-mono/lib/*_csharp.dll $HOME/syncrosim/
 cp $HOME/miniconda3/envs/gdal-mono/lib/*.so* $HOME/syncrosim/

+# Remove the conda-forge SQLite libraries; Mono requires the system version
+rm $HOME/syncrosim/libsqlite3.so*
 ```

 > **What this does:** The `gdal-csharp` package provides the "glue" between SyncroSim (a .NET application) and GDAL (a C library).
-Copying the `.dll` files files and shared library `.so` files into the SyncroSim folder makes them available when SyncroSim starts up.
+Copying the `.dll` files and shared library `.so` files into the SyncroSim folder makes them available when SyncroSim starts up.

 > **Important:** Always use a **named environment** (like `gdal-mono`) rather than installing into `base`.
 Installing GDAL into the base environment has been found to cause library conflicts that prevent SyncroSim from loading spatial tools correctly.